Mevagissey: Mevagissey today

 Each year at the end of June, Mevagissey celebrates Feast Week, a week of family fun, music, and floral dances through the streets.
 At the end of the week there is a carnival and a fireworks display.

-Mevagissey is within the Cornwall Area of Outstanding Natural Beauty (AONB) which along with National Parks, are considered to be the most special landscapes in the country and belong to an international family of protected areas.
+Mevagissey is within the Cornwall Area of Outstanding Natural Beauty (AONB).
+Areas of Outstanding Natural Beauty, along with national parks, are considered to be the most special landscapes in the country and belong to an international family of protected areas.
 It is a designation aimed at conserving and enhancing the natural beauty of the area.

 Healthcare

 In May 2019 the sole partner at the Mevagissey GP surgery announced that she was handing back the contract, and villagers faced a trip to St Austell to see a doctor.

 Hitler's Walk

 A park in Mevagissey is popularly named Hitler's Walk by locals.
 Local folklore attributes this naming to the 1930s use of the park by a local councillor who was perceived to have displayed petty authoritarian tendencies; while others say it was because the home guard would patrol there looking for invasion forces from Germany.
 The park was the subject of controversy and national news headlines in September 2005 when signs bearing the name were removed after complaints to Restormel Borough Council, and again in January 2015 after the Mevagissey Parish Council decided to reinstate them.
 Harvey Kurzfield of Kehillat Kernow described the decision to restore the signage as "outrageous and completely unfeeling" and urged Jewish people to boycott the village.
 In February 2015 it was reported that the council had dropped the plans to reinstate the signs.